dustyweisner/ECE382_lab4/README.md

 If "change_press" is true, mycompare line, `cmp.b		#1, 0(R15)`, from the "nokiarequired.asm" would make the compare equal to zero and the `#0x00` would be used instead.
 Until the AUX_BUTTON is pressed again and changed to false, the "change_press" will continue to be true.
 This concludes the required functionality of the lab.

 *A/B Functionality with Bonus Features*

+To begin the B functionality, I had to add an xVel and yVel to update position of the ball.

                   mov		#1, R12
                 	mov		#0x03EE, R15